5argon/arkham-starter/documentations/deck-criterias.md

 - Revised Core Set + 2 Investigator Expansions.
 - Revised Core Set + 1 Investigator Starter Deck.
 - Revised Core Set + 1 Investigator Expansion + 1 Investigator Starter Deck.
-- Revised Core Set + 2 Investigator Expansion + 1 Investigator Starter Deck.
+- Revised Core Set + 2 Investigator Starter Decks.

 Using Parallel Investigator front or back will also be classified and possible to be filtered by visitor.